Counterfactual Effect Decomposition in Multi-Agent Sequential Decision Making: Introduction

 ({\bf Level 2b}) To further decompose the reverse state-specific effect (r-SSE), we utilize the notion of \textit{intrinsic causal contributions} (ICC) \citep{janzing2020quantifying}.
 ICC enables us to quantify the informativeness of individual state variables regarding the counterfactual outcomes needed for the computation of r-SSE.
 We propose a method for decomposing r-SSE that is {\em efficient} under a relatively mild assumption that at least one state variable has non-zero ICC (i.e., is informative about the counterfactual outcomes).

-We experimentally validate the interpretability of our approach using two multi-agent environments: a grid-world environment, where two RL actors are instructed by an LLM planner to complete a sequence of tasks, and the sepsis management simulator from Fig. \ref{fig.intro}.
+We experimentally validate the interpretability of our approach using two multi-agent environments: a grid-world environment, where two RL actors are instructed by an LLM planner to complete a sequence of tasks, and the sepsis management simulator from Fig. \ref{fig.intro}.\footnote{Code to reproduce our experiments is available at \href{https://github.com/stelios30/cf-effect-decomposition.git}{https://github.com/stelios30/cf-effect-decomposition.git}.}